ALEXANDRA ROAD'S LEIGHTON HOUSE - A REVISIT

 Perhaps Mrs. Yaras did not "decide on Lillie Langtry", as Mr. Weindling gratuitously seems to have assumed ...

-Lillie's residence in the "high class areas of Mayfair and Belgravia" pertained to an earlier period of her life; namely to 1876-1878 (Belgravia's Eaton Square) and to 1878-1880 (Mayfair's Norfolk Street).
+Lillie's residence in the "high class areas of Mayfair and Belgravia" pertained to an earlier period of her life; namely to 1876-1878 (Belgravia's Eaton Square) and to 1878-1880 (Mayfair's Norfolk Street - off Park Lane).

 But by the Summer of 1880, secretly pregnant, her husband disaffected and bankrupt; bailiffs knocking at her door in Mayfair, and the contents of the house being auctioned off, Lillie was facing a serious existential predicament ...